Museum of the Second World War: History

-On 15 April 2016, the Minister of Culture and National Heritage, Piotr Gliński informed about combining the Museum of the Second World War and the Museum of Westerplatte and the War of 1939 (being organised), created in 2015.
+On 15 April 2016, the Minister of Culture and National Heritage, Piotr Gliński announced the merging of the Museum of the Second World War and the Museum of Westerplatte and the War of 1939 (being organised), created in 2015.
 Gliński's decision was influenced by the negative reviews of the Main Exhibit of the museum ordered by the ministry and penned by Jan Żaryn, Piotr Semka and Piotr Niwiński.
 This move has also been interpreted as a move to get Paweł Machcewicz removed in favor of a PiS aligned historian.

 At the end of 2016, the Voivodeship Administrative Court in Gdańsk questioned the decision of the minister of culture about combining the two and ordered works to that effect to be halted until the case is examined.
 The Ministry of Culture deemed the court's decision as invalid.
 In January 2017, the Supreme Administrative Court overruled the Voivodeship Administrative Court's decision.

 On 30 January 2017, the Voivodeship administrative court in Warsaw halted the combining of the two museums until a lawful examination of the complaint filed by the museum's management and the Commissioner for Human Rights.
 On 23 March, the museum was opened for the public.
 On 5 April, the Supreme Voivodeship Court finally overruled the motion to suspend execution of the regulation of the Minister of Culture and National Heritage.
 On 6 April, Karol Nawrocki was appointed as acting director of the combined facilities.

 In September 2019, a statue of Witold Pilecki was erected in front of the museum, showing the cavalry captain in his uniform and a camp cap in hand.
 The piece's designer was Maciej Jagodziński-Jagennmerr, and the casting and erection cost PLN 400,000.

 In 2021 Karol Nawrocki left the museum to become Deputy President of the Institute of National Remembrance.
 He was replaced by Grzegorz Berendt.
 In 2023 Rafał Wnuk became the new director.

 Building

 The Prime Minister of Poland, Donald Tusk, opened the architectural competition to design the main building of the museum.
 The judging panel included such experts as Daniel Libeskind and Jack Lohman, the director of the Museum of London.
 The winning design was created by the Gdynia-based Kwadrat architectural studio.
-The seat of the museum faces the Motława River and is located on Wałowa Street in close proximity to the Radunia Canal and the historical Polish Post Office Building.
+The seat of the museum faces the Motława River and is located on Wałowa Street in close proximity to the Radunia Canal and the historic Polish Post Office Building.

 The museum grounds cover an area of 2.5 acres and the building covers approximately 23,000 square metres.
 The building consists of three major spheres, which symbolically represent the connection between the past, present and future.
 The most distinctive part of the building is the 40-metre tall leaning tower with a glass façade, which houses a library, reading and conference rooms as well as cafés and restaurants with a view of the panorama of Gdańsk.